Cyrusb01/custom_quantstats_tutorial/README.md

 - Cloned the repo to my computer
 - Edited the `html` function and supporting graphing functions
 - Pushed the changes
-- Since quantstats is a Pypi package and has a `setup.py` file, downloading the edited package is as simple as the one command written above
+- Since quantstats is a PyPi package and has a `setup.py` file, downloading the edited package is as simple as the one command written above